 Gratitude – What’s the Big Bonus?

 Another bonus to having an attitude of gratitude is that it has a positive effect on my health.
+It’s surprising just how great an impact your thoughts and feelings have on your health!
 Thankfully, I enjoy more peace in my life and better sleep too!
-I know how poor health impacts every area of your life.
-And how good health enhances life!

-Practicing gratitude has helped me be more optimistic.
-With that hope, it’s easier to spot opportunities and to see the possibilities.
-I am pretty sure that opportunities and possibilities are always out there, but a lack of gratitude makes them harder to see.
+Practicing gratitude makes me be more optimistic.
+With that hope, it’s easier to spot opportunities and to see possibilities.
+I am pretty sure that opportunities and possibilities are always out there, but a lack of gratitude makes them so much harder to see.

 A shift to greater gratitude in my life has enabled me to take greater risks and be less detoured when those risks don’t pan out the way I’d imagined.
 As a recovering perfectionist, making mistakes was terrifying.
 Now, choosing gratitude enables me to appreciate that I dared to take a risk and to learn what I can and keep moving forward.
 Gratitude – it’s made me more resilient.

 Nothing drags me down more than negativity!
-I don’t know about you, but I have a tough time remaining negative when I choose to focus on the positive – what I’m grateful for.
+I don’t know about you, but I have a tough time remaining negative when I choose to focus on the positive, on what I’m grateful for.
 In fact, I make it a daily practice to list at least five things that I’m grateful for every morning as a part of my time with God.
 It’s a vital part of setting my day up for success.
-When I struggle to come up with 5 things that I’m thankful for I know that something is off and needs to be dealt with.
+When I struggle to come up with 5 things that I’m thankful for, I know that something is off and needs to be dealt with.

 I’ve found that choosing to dwell (meditate) on what I have to be grateful for is energizing and improves the quality of my work.
 I also feel less stressed, more productive, and the quality of my work improves.

 Is gratitude a Panacea?
 Well, almost!
-Having more gratitude impacts every area of your life in a wildly positive way.
-And, as you well know, 2020 has been quite a year.
-If ever there was a time when you needed hope and a more positive outlook it’s now!
-It’s the perfect time to begin practicing gratitude or take your gratitude practice to the next level.
+Having more gratitude impacts every area of life in a wildly positive way.
+And, as you well know, the last couple of years have been brimming with challenges!
+If ever there was a time for hope and a more positive outlook it’s now!
+It’s the perfect time to begin practicing gratitude or taking your gratitude practice to the next level.

 What Are You Planting?